Popular Destinations

 18+ Friendly Only

-What does 'minimum check-in age of 18' mean?
+What does "minimum check-in age of 18" mean?

-A minimum check-in age of 18 means the hotel will let an 18, 19, or 20-year-old guest sign the registration card and take a room key without parental authorization.
-It's a property-level policy that overrides the standard 21+ default at most large U.S. chains.
-The legal age of hotel-booking capacity in the U.S. is 18 in every state.
+It means the hotel will let an 18, 19, or 20-year-old sign the registration card and take a room key — no parent, no waiver.
+It's a property-level override of the 21+ corporate default at most large U.S. chains.
+Federally, 18 is the contract age in every state.

 Top U.S. cities for hotels with minimum check-in age of 18